SriramyaK/My-WiMLDS-Minneapolis-Talks/README.md

 # My-WiMLDS-Minneapolis-Talks
-Women in Machine Learning and Data science presentations and discussion materials
+Women in Machine Learning and Data science(WiMLDS) presentations and discussion materials.